allisonschiang/GourmetGuru/README.md

    * Users should be able to see preview of recipe with name and cooktime
    * Users should be able to click on recipe
 * Recipe Content Screen
-   * User should be able to see recipe name, ingredients, and information
+   * User should be able to see recipe name
+   * User should be able to see ingredients
-   * User should be able to delete recipe
+   * User should be able to see directions
 * Creation Screen
    * User should be able to type into textbox
    * User should be able to save text